logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 You can configure the collector to ship data from a **[Local host](https://app.logz.io/#/dashboard/send-your-data/tracing-sources/span-metrics?type=local-host)**, **[Docker](https://app.logz.io/#/dashboard/send-your-data/tracing-sources/span-metrics?type=docker)**, or **[Kubernetes](https://app.logz.io/#/dashboard/send-your-data/tracing-sources/span-metrics?type=kubernetes)**.

-Before deploying, make sure the collector you're using is version **v0.44.0** and up.
+Before deploying, make sure the collector you're using match the supported version (should be 0.73 and up).

 Once everything is set, restart the collector to apply the configuration changes.